• Skip to primary navigation

 Instructions

-• Cook broccoli: Bring a pot of water to a boil and blanch the broccoli florets for 2 minutes.
-Drain in a colander and rinse with cold water.
-Let drain very well.
-Pat the broccoli dry with kitchen paper.
-This step is not entirely necessary, but it is recommendable.
-Too much water would thin down the sauce.
+• Broccoli: Bring a pot of water to a boil and blanch the broccoli florets for 2 minutes.
+Drain them in a colander and rinse with cold water.
+Allow them to drain thoroughly.
+Pat the broccoli dry with paper towels to prevent the sauce from thinning due to excess moisture.

-• Dry tofu: Place the tofu between two layers of kitchen paper and press down with the hand to absorb as much moisture as possible.
-Repeat the procedure a couple of times with new kitchen paper.
-Finally, cut the tofu into 2.5 cm/1-inch cubes and set them aside.
+• Tofu: Place the tofu between layers of paper towels and press to remove moisture.
+Repeat this process with fresh paper towels a few times.
+Cut the tofu into 2.5 cm/1 inch cubes and set aside.

-• Sauce: whisk the tomato paste, ketchup, soy sauce, rice vinegar, hoisin sauce, chili sauce, sesame oil, and sugar.
+• Sweet and sour sauce: Whisk together the tomato paste, ketchup, soy sauce, rice vinegar, hoisin sauce, chili sauce, sesame oil, and sugar to make the sauce.
 Set aside.

-• Chop: Finely mince the dried chilies, the garlic cloves, and the ginger.
-Slice the scallions into thin rings, keeping the white and the green parts separated.
+• Prepare other ingredients: Finely mince the dried chilies, garlic cloves, and ginger.
+Slice the green onions into thin rings, separating the white and green parts.
 Set aside.

-• Cook tofu: Heat 1 tablespoon of the vegetable oil in a wok or a large pan.
-Add the tofu and cook for about 5 minutes, stirring, until golden brown all over.
-Transfer to a plate.
+• Cook tofu: Heat 1 tablespoon of vegetable oil.
+Add tofu and cook for about 5 minutes, stirring until it's golden brown all over.
+Transfer it to a plate.

-• Stir fry spices: Heat the remaining oil.
-Add the chilies, garlic, ginger, and the white scallion parts to the wok and stir fry for 30 seconds.
+• Stir-fry: Heat the remaining oil in the wok.
+Add the chilies, garlic, ginger, and the white parts of the scallions, and stir-fry for 30 seconds.

-• Serve: Sprinkle the dish with sesame seeds and the green parts of the scallions.
+• Sprinkle sesame seeds and the green parts of the onions over the dish.
 Serve immediately.

 Nutrition